zgfgNew/PlayIntegrityFork/README.md

 - Adding the Advanced Settings entries is best done using the migration script with the `sh migrate.sh --force --advanced` or `sh migrate.sh -f -a` command.
 They may also be added on initial setups using the `sh autopif2.sh --advanced --preview` or `sh autopif2.sh -a -p` command or configured directly for Tricky Store to achieve <A13 STRONG or A13+ DEVICE or STRONG integrity (see below) with the `sh autopif2.sh --strong --preview` or `sh autopif2.sh -s -p` command.
 Other than for the "verboseLogs" entry (see above), they are all 0 (disabled) or 1 (enabled).

-- The "spoofBuild" entry (default 1) controls spoofing the Build Fields from the fingerprint; the "spoofProps" entry (default 1) controls spoofing the System Properties from the fingerprint; the "spoofProvider" entry (default 1) controls spoofing the Keystore Provider, and the "spoofSignature" entry (default 0) controls spoofing the ROM Signature.
+- The "spoofBuild" entry (default 1) controls spoofing the Build Fields from the fingerprint; the "spoofProps" entry (default 1) controls spoofing the System Properties from the fingerprint; the "spoofProvider" entry (default 1) controls spoofing the Keystore Provider; the "spoofSignature" entry (default 0) controls spoofing the ROM Signature, and the "spoofVendingSdk" entry (default 0) controls spoofing ROM SDK_INT/sdkVersion 32 to the Play Store (com.android.vending) to force Play Integrity to use the <A13 verdicts.

+- Leaving spoofVendingSdk enabled is NOT recommended, it [will break](https://github.com/osm0sis/PlayIntegrityFork/pull/30) the behavior of the Play Store to some extent (back gesture/navbar button for all, account sign-in and downloads for higher original ROM SDK_INT) and could have other unintended effects like incorrect app variants being served, crashes, etc. One possible use case is with the [spoofVendingSdk QSTile](https://xdaforums.com/t/tricky-store-bootloader-keybox-spoofing.4683446/post-90118016) Tasker App to quickly toggle it on only as needed, then toggle it off again afterward.

 - For spoofing locked bootloader and attempting to pass Play Integrity <A13 STRONG or A13+ DEVICE or STRONG verdict I only recommend using the latest official [Tricky Store](https://github.com/5ec1cff/TrickyStore) build.